Since 1997

-For decades, Resource & Referral (R&R) agencies have been positioned as a vital bridge between families and childcare providers.
-Policymakers praise them, funding often flows toward them, and directors are encouraged to partner with them as the gateway to enrollment.
+For many years, Resource & Referral (R&R) agencies have been seen as an important link between families and childcare providers.
+They’re often praised by policymakers, supported through funding, and many directors are encouraged to work with them as a way to fill enrollment.

-👉 Do R&R agencies really solve the access problem in childcare, or do they just shift it around?
+Do R&R agencies truly solve the childcare access problem, or do they just move it from one place to another?

 What Experts Say: The Promise of R&R Agencies